Father: James Edwin Wilson

 Emily Flesher: Charleston Cemetery, Charleston, Illinois.

-Little is known about Emily aside from the fact that she was a housekeeper.
-She must have been a very patient person to have raised such a large household.
-She died unexpectedly one day while cutting potatoes outside with her granddaughter.
+Little is known about Emily aside from her being a housekeeper — a busy job with so many children to attend to.
+She died unexpectedly one day while cutting potatoes outside with one of her granddaughters.

-In 1925, James married a second time.
-His bride, Cora, was only in her thirties and may have figured that James had a lot of money stashed away.
-They moved to Nevada to live.
+In 1925, pushing seventy, James married a second time.
+His bride, Cora, was only in her thirties and may have figured her elderly bridegroom had some money stashed away.
+They moved to Nevada, Iowa to live.
 Here James split ash to create sledgehammer and ax handles for a living and also tended a garden.
 Cora would periodically make him take flowers to the cemetery to place at the grave of her first husband.

 Amongst James’s many talents was the ability to make moonshine out of yeast and sugar.
 One afternoon when Cora was away, he made up a batch for himself and her father, who was slightly younger than James.
-The two often got into arguments and this time with the prodding of the moonshine ended up fighting and breaking a few things.
-When Cora got home and discovered what had happened, that was the end of the home brew!
+The two often got into arguments and this time, prodded by the moonshine, ended up fighting and breaking a few things.
+When Cora finally got home and saw what had happened, that was the end of the home brew!

-As he got older, James’s memory began to falter (most likely Alzheimer’s) and sometimes he would get lost while downtown.
-He died in his late eighties with a life that spanned from before the Civil War and to the middle of World War II.
+As he aged, James’s memory began to falter and sometimes he would get lost while downtown.
+(This was probably a form of Alzheimer’s.)
+He died in his late eighties with a life that spanned from before the Civil War to the middle of World War II.